 Beavers Are Essential

-Beavers are critical to healthy aquatic ecosystems.
+Beavers are critical to healthy ecosystems.
 Their dam building improves water quality and provides homes for countless species.
 This remarkable ability to transform their environment makes them an important ally in the fight against climate change and makes our forests and communities more resilient in the face of wildfire.
 Despite the significant ecological benefits provided by this species, the Oregon Department of Fish and Wildlife still permits widespread hunting and trapping of beavers.

 This is why Cascadia Wildlands and dozens of other organizations have requested Oregon’s Fish and Wildlife Commission end the hunting and trapping of beavers and instead create practices that align with our state’s already established aquatic restoration efforts.